-Setting up a good firewall is an essential step to take in securing any modern operating system.
-Most Linux distributions ship with a few different firewall tools that we can use to configure our firewalls.
+Setting up a firewall is an essential step to take in securing any modern operating system.
+Most Linux distributions ship with a few different firewall tools that you can use to configure a firewall.
 In this guide, we’ll be covering the

 The iptables firewall operates by comparing network traffic against a set of rules.
-The rules define the characteristics that a packet must have to match the rule, and the action that should be taken for matching packets.
+The rules define the characteristics that a network packet needs to have to match, and the action that should be taken for matching packets.

 There are many options to establish which packets match a specific rule.
-You can match the packet protocol type, the source or destination address or port, the interface that is being used, its relation to previous packets, etc.
+You can match the packet protocol type, the source or destination address or port, the interface that is being used, its relation to previous packets, and so on.

 These rules are organized into groups called chains.
 A chain is a set of rules that a packet is checked against sequentially.
-When the packet matches one of the rules, it executes the associated action and is not checked against the remaining rules in the chain.
+When the packet matches one of the rules, it executes the associated action and skips the remaining rules in the chain.

 A user can create chains as needed.
 There are three chains defined by default.
 They are: